 In general, purchase APR is the interest applied to any credit card purchases that aren’t paid off in full before the credit card grace period ends.
 However, there are a lot of other factors—introductory rates, penalty rates, etc.—that can make credit card APR a little more complicated.
 What is regular purchase APR, and how does it differ from an introductory APR?
 How can you find your current purchase APR?
 What’s a good APR on a credit card, and how can you choose the credit card that offers the best APR for you?
 Let’s take a look at some of the most common questions associated with purchase APRs.

 What is regular purchase APR?

-The regular purchase APR is the interest rate applied to purchases when no other APR takes precedence.
+The regular purchase APR is the interest rate applied to purchases as long as no other APR takes precedence.
 If you have a credit card with an introductory APR period, for example, your credit card issuer will apply the introductory APR rate to purchases until that rate expires.
 After that, you’ll pay the regular purchase APR.

 Like most credit card interest rates, the regular purchase APR is usually a variable interest rate.
 This means that your purchase APR could shift up or down slightly depending on the prime interest rate—but don’t worry.
 In most cases, you won’t even notice the change.